pponsv/lomb_periodogram/README.md

 This is a python module that wraps a Fortran implementation of the 3-D Lomb periodogram.

+## Documentation

+The documentation of the python API can be found [here]{https://pponsv.github.io/lomb_periodogram}.
+A description of the periodogram can also be found in [here]{./doc/}

 ## Features:

 - Parallel (multi-core, not multi-cpu) Fortran implementation, wrapped to python using f2py (part of numpy).